FalconSoft/Data-Management-Suite/Src/Data-Server/Data.Server/Readme.md

   </appSettings>
 ```

-... `Connection String` path to connect to server;
+...`Connection String` path to connect to server;
-... `MetaDataPersistenceConnectionString`, `PersistenceDataConnectionString`, `MongoDataConnectionString` - path to DataBase tables;
+...`MetaDataPersistenceConnectionString`, `PersistenceDataConnectionString`, `MongoDataConnectionString` - path to DataBase tables;
-... `CatalogDlls` - path to directory with your own dataSources.
+...`CatalogDlls` - path to directory with your own dataSources.
 If you want to have an relative path you have to start path with `.\`.
 If you need to have more than one path you can separate if with `;` symbol;

 ### After Configuring the config file you can run your server as:

 1. A Console Application.

-...
-To run Server as a console application Run the `FalconSoft.Data.Server.exe` file as Administrator.
+...To run Server as a console application Run the `FalconSoft.Data.Server.exe` file as Administrator.

 2. A Windows Service.

-...
-Run the `InstallService.bat` file as Administrator to instal Falconsoft_Data_Server;
+...Run the `InstallService.bat` file as Administrator to instal Falconsoft_Data_Server;
-...
-Enter your login and path to install service with administrator rights.
+...Enter your login and path to install service with administrator rights.

-...
-To uninstall service run `UnInstallService.bat` file as Administrator
+...To uninstall service run `UnInstallService.bat` file as Administrator

 ------------
 The log information about server state is in the `log-file.txt`;